scotthosking/scott-hosking.github.io/index.md

 probabilistic machine learning for localised climate impacts, including future heatwaves and water security;
 deep learning frameworks for seasonal forecasting and improving climate models; and computer vision methods for tracking environmental change and wildlife monitoring.

+The overarching aim of my research is developing the components for [Digital Twins of the natural environment](https://www.turing.ac.uk/research/research-projects/environmental-monitoring-blending-satellite-and-surface-data).
+These components are being designed to work across varying spatial and temporal scales, and geographies (from urban environments up to the Antarctic continent).

 I serve on the steering committee to manage the [operational alliance](https://www.metoffice.gov.uk/about-us/press-office/news/corporate/2020/alan-turing-institute) between The Alan Turing Institute and the UK Met Office, and as a board member for the [Cambridge Centre for Climate Science](https://www.climatescience.cam.ac.uk/).